mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/managing-nodes/index.md

 - The administrative certificates for reaching the Kubernetes API, `admin.conf`.
 - The SSH keys used to configure nodes, as referenced in `cluster.yaml`.

-**NOTE** Customized Terraform configurations may rely on an S3 bucket for shared state, which would not reqiure this file locally.
+<p class="message--note"><strong>NOTE: </STRONG> Customized Terraform configurations may rely on an S3 bucket for shared state, which would not require this file locally.</p>

 With these files in the current working directory, proceed with the following steps: